ufjf-gamelab/apts/README.md

 ## Running

+You can run the project in different modes:

+### Development

-To run the project, use the following command:
+To run the project in development mode, use the following command:

 ```bash
 pnpm run dev